To avoid any potential issues with License File operation, consider upgrading the license manager software whenever you upgrade MATLAB® software.

 files, open the installer folder and double-click

 DVD installation —

-Insert the DVD into the DVD drive connected to your system.
+Insert DVD 1 into the DVD drive connected to your system.
 When the

 DVD icon appears on the desktop, double-click the icon to display

 the DVD contents, and then double-click the